 Meet Amanda Siggins

-Candidate for Michigan - District 101
+State House of Representatives candidate for Michigan - District 101

 Amanda lives in Cadillac with her husband and their three children.
 As a small business owner she understands the importance of helping the business industry.
 Dedication to the district and growing commerce is a priority of her campaign.